Professor of Comparative Ethnic Studies

 Carmen R. Lugo-Lugo was born and raised in Cabo Rojo, Puerto Rico.
 She spent her childhood mostly by the beach, and perhaps because of this, loves the sound of the (Atlantic) ocean and the (Caribbean) sea more than any other nature-made sound.
-These days she spends her free time (beautiful oxymoron) with her wife Mary, their mini schnauzers Emmy and Iloh, and their cat CeeCee.
+These days she spends her free time (beautiful oxymoron) with her wife Mary and their mini schnauzers Iloh and Arly.

 - Race and gender in popular culture